CollabIP/elasticsearch-arm-templates/README.md

   * zoneId
   * scaleSetInstanceCount

- See full details in table below.
+See full details in Parameters table below.
 Each is labeled as Tethr CUSTOM

-New Deploy scripts

-To deploy, use the Powershell script \src\new-estemplate.ps1

-# Elasticsearch Azure Marketplace offering
+# Elasticsearch Azure Marketplace offering (Includes Tethr custom templates)
-<strong>DISCLAINER</strong> Though much of the functionality of the original MarketPlace template remain intact, much has changed; therefore, not all of the original README text below is still accurate.
+<strong>WARNING</strong> Though much of the functionality of the original MarketPlace templates remain intact, much has changed; therefore, not all of the original README text below is still accurate.

 This repository consists of: